 With your first gameplay character killed after a major prologue mission, you begin your journey by selecting a character from a list of about 15 characters, starting the story of your return from London.

 Anyone who has ever played Ubisoft will immediately become familiar with most of the work and activities carried out during the game.
-Different areas of London need to be transformed into boisterous people watching you perform certain tasks in those areas, whether it’s taking pictures, sabotaging equipment or hacking into different digitally encoded computers.
+Different areas of London need to be transformed into boisterous people watching you perform certain tasks in those areas, whether it’s taking pictures, sabotaging equipment, or hacking into different digitally encoded computers.

 Once that’s done, Borough will have one last mission where you’ll have to control several drones and participate in some platform changes – something I certainly wouldn’t have expected in this game, but perhaps one of the most important moments.

 You might recruit a small group from your ranks, but the truth is you’ll probably juggle two or three cameramen if one of them doesn’t die or get arrested.
-Instead of having a game screen (unless you activate eternal death mode), the game introduces a nice little mechanism that makes it impossible to use this person for 1 hour in the game.
+So instead of having a game screen (unless you activate eternal death mode), the game introduces a nice little mechanism that makes it impossible to use this person for 1 hour in the game.

 You can speed up the process by hiring a lawyer or paramedic, which fuels the surprisingly balanced idea that seemingly prosaic professions are actually very useful.

 This AI problem isn’t just about the enemy.
 The litany of bugs I’ve experienced for over 25 hours with the game is too long to tell.
-I drove past the cars when the missions didn’t fail without reason, had a graphic appearance and watched – best of all – with disbelief when the cars equipped with AI and the parked bikes suddenly went crazy and spun around in circles on the spot.
+I drove past the cars when the missions didn’t fail without reason, had a graphic appearance, and watched – best of all – with disbelief when the cars equipped with AI and the parked bikes suddenly went crazy and spun around in circles on the spot.

 Instead, the game returns to the usual trophies of the genre, and London is divided into five bosses that must be eliminated to save London.

 While Ubisoft strives to remain politically neutral, the game loses all the sharpness it could have had if the message had been more urgent and focused.
-Instead, we get a diluted open world experience that resembles another NPC in a sea of open world actors.
+Instead, we get a diluted open-world experience that resembles another NPC in a sea of open-world actors.